gabitoesmiapodo/boxindanga/README.md

 Whoever gets to 99 points first or has the most points when the time runs out wins.

+## Player controls

+- WASD: Move
+- P: Punch

-## Controls
+## Game

 - ESC: Reset
 - F2: Start
-- F3: Toggle CRT filter
+- F3: Toggle CRT filter on / off
-- WASD: Move
-- P: Punch

 ## A little history